jspanos/mc-Greece-Downloader/README.md

-# mc-Greece-Downloader
+# MasterChef-Greece-Downloader
-This is a bash script that downloads the Greek Master Chef episodes.
+This is a bash script that downloads all the episodes of Greek Master Chef.

+It works on Linux and MacOS

+You need to have installed the ffmpeg and curl packages on your system